| Barry MacDonnell's

 • HiLite - A suite of macros for annotating or marking up drafts or other documents using highlighting; includes a macro (HiLiteDoc) that can highlight specific words in a document [and another to remove all (or just some) highlighting from a document with an option to remove the underlying highlighted text].

 • LineWrap - A macro to remove hard returns ([HRt]) at the end of lines in plain-text (ASCII-type) files that have been imported into WordPerfect, and replace them with soft returns ([SRt]).
-This allows "word wrapping" of sentences and paragraphs and makes reformatting such paragraphs or other copied material (such as e-mail messages or BBS/internet downloads) much easier.
+This allows "word wrapping" of sentences and paragraphs and makes reformatting such paragraphs or other copied material (such as email messages or internet downloads) much easier.

 • ReplStyl - A macro that can replace one built-in (system) or custom (user-created) style with another in a document, or remove a style's codes to remove the style wherever it was applied in the document.

-Replace Codes.wcm (v1.02, updated May 7, 2019) is a macro that can quickly search for a user-chosen text attribute (the responsible format codes are visible in Reveal Codes) and then replaces it with another attribute (or style), or optionally removes it from the text to which it was applied.
+Replace Codes.wcm is a macro that can quickly search for a user-chosen text attribute (its format codes will be visible in Reveal Codes) and then replaces it with another attribute (or style), or optionally removes it from the text to which it was applied.

 For example, you can instantly change any or all